Football & Peace

 Mostly get positive feedback.
 We try to do our best in giving them the things they need and even more.
 The memories they take home are usually from the tour they did in the region.
 They general connect with the awesome amount of facts, stats and names, of soldiers that came from around the world to fight in The First World War can have a positive impact.
 We bespoke our programmes to meet the needs of many different communities and cultures.
 Things that may work for one person / group doesn’t necessarily work for another person / group.
 It’s the tour guiding in the region that makes us special.
 It is the excellent facilities that provide a relaxing trip.
 So, when they go home with a good feeling we here at The Peace Village are happy too.

-The Peace Village and The NCFA continue to inspire young peacemakers for the future through the Peace Fields Projects, Global Peace Games and International Day of Peace.
+The Peace Village and The CFA continue to inspire young peacemakers for the future through the Peace Fields Projects, Global Peace Games and International Day of Peace.
 How difficult is it to generate funding for these projects and why is finding funding so difficult?

-I believe in the kind of projects that we do with the NCFA.
+I believe in the kind of projects that we do with the CFA.
 They are unique in terms of formal and informal learning.
 The problem is that we must conform to a tick box culture.
 Funding streams are regimental they are very difficult to adapt to with what we do here and funding streams do not consider the long-term sustainability of any one project in terms of development.
 They tend to be focused on a current elective government policy which hinders and sense of unity.
-The projects we achieve with The NCFA are cross-curricular based, they engage young people in football, sports and sportsmanship.
+The projects we achieve with The CFA are cross-curricular based, they engage young people in football, sports and sportsmanship.
 In addition, the projects involve history, art, languages, citizenship, conflict resolution and debates on peace.
 Funders tend to be more myopic focused on individual projects.
 Our projects are a combination of elements, which can be viewed currently as a weakness rather than funders sharing the vision as a strength.

 What would you like to see The Peace Village achieve in the next 10 years?

-I hope we can reach more people with the educational and project work we are doing, I hope our collaboration in football and sports with the NCFA continues to make peace makers for the future and that we can find funding to work on a permanent base without everyday funding concerns.
+I hope we can reach more people with the educational and project work we are doing, I hope our collaboration in football and sports with the CFA continues to make peace makers for the future and that we can find funding to work on a permanent base without everyday funding concerns.
 I hope we can play an active role in peace building across the world.
 So, projects where we make the link between WWI and conflicts and working with young people in solving these conflicts of today.

 For more information about The Peace Village click on: http://www.peacevillage.be/